The Puppy Stage: Nutritional Needs for Puppies

 Moving on to Solid Ground

 By week 6, your puppy should be fully weaned and gradually introduced to solid food.
 This solid food change can be somewhat of a shock to their digestive system, which can lead to some unpleasant dog digestive issues and bodily responses.
 Don’t worry, it’s normal, they’re simply adjusting to their new adult dog food diet.
 However, there are measures you can take to ease the shift to solid foods in your from wet food, dry food, or other fatty acid pet food in your puppy’s diet.
-Consider giving them nutritional supplements like Vetericyn’s ALL-IN to keep their digestive tract healthy:
+Consider giving them nutritional supplements like Vetericyn’s ALL-IN to keep their digestive tract healthy:- Zinc and Magnesium - Both have a bountiful positive effect on their maturing digestive systems

 - Vitamin D - Helps to strengthen bones and teeth, allowing them to chew more comfortably and naturally